Governance

 October 31, 2020

 Maya (name changed) a contractual labourer serving a family of four, travels more than five miles each day, sometimes in a local tuk-tuk or on foot, to reach the construction site in the urban fringes of the city.
-She works for more than eight hours since the lockdown eased in her village in Southern Assam.
-She has faced a lot of issues with the local clinic due to improper availability of medical professional.
+She has worked for more than eight hours since the lockdown eased in her village in Southern Assam.
+She has faced a lot of issues with the local clinic due to the improper availability of medical professionals.

 It has been close to a year since the novel coronavirus has disrupted the work cycle and economy of the nation.
 Now we see some good signs as India has started lowering the curve of infected populations and is estimated that things could go back to normal with time.
 But the economic disparity among the Indian citizens caused a lot of chaos, misinformation and condition of apathy.